DETAILED ACTION

 Annotated Fig. 2

-Regarding claim 20, Yamamori discloses the invention as set forth in claim 1, wherein the mask body (body of nasal mask, see Fig. 1) further comprises a nose cavity portion (see Figs. 1-2, where user’s nose 11 is within the body of the nasal mask) and an inspiratory gas inlet port (2; Figs. 1-2) for delivering inspiratory gas to the wearer ([0029], lines 5-8), the inspiratory gas inlet port being formed in the nose cavity portion (inlet 2 is formed withing the body of the nasal mask positioned about the user’s nose 11, see Figs. 1-2).
+Regarding claim 20, Yamamori discloses the invention as set forth in claim 1, wherein the mask body (body of nasal mask, see Fig. 1) further comprises a nose cavity portion (see Figs. 1-2, where user’s nose 11 is within the body of the nasal mask) and an inspiratory gas inlet port (2; Figs. 1-2) for delivering inspiratory gas to a wearer ([0029], lines 5-8), the inspiratory gas inlet port being formed in the nose cavity portion (inlet 2 is formed withing the body of the nasal mask positioned about the user’s nose 11, see Figs. 1-2).

 Regarding claim 21, Yamamori discloses the invention as set forth in claim 1, wherein the sensor portion (4; Fig. 1) is formed in the mask body (see Fig. 2, where 4 is formed within the mask body) in a region of intersection between an expiratory flow from a wearer's nose and an expiratory flow from a wearer's mouth (4 is positioned in the mask body in between the user’s mouth and the user’s nose, see Fig. 2, hence 4 is located in a region of intersection between expiratory flow from the user’s nose and expiratory flow from the user’s mouth).

-Regarding claim 22, Yamamori discloses the invention as set forth in claim 1, wherein the enclosing wall of the mask body (1; Figs. 1-2) has an external surface that forms the exterior of the mask body (the exterior surface of 1 forms the exterior surface of the mask body, see Figs. 1 and 2), and the sensor portion (4; Fig. 1) comprises a pair of side walls that are angled relative to the external surface of the mask body (see Annotated Figs. 1-2 below), wherein the first and second sensor windows are formed in the pair of side walls (windows 17 are formed in the side walls of attachment portion 4, see Annotated Figs. 1-2 below).
+Regarding claim 22, Yamamori discloses the invention as set forth in claim 1, wherein the enclosing wall of the body (1; Figs. 1-2) has an external surface that forms the exterior of the mask body (the exterior surface of 1 forms the exterior surface of the mask body, see Figs. 1 and 2), and the sensor portion (4; Fig. 1) comprises a pair of side walls that are angled relative to the external surface of the mask body (see Annotated Figs. 1-2 below), wherein the first sensor window and the second sensor window are formed in the pair of side walls (windows 17 are formed in the side walls of attachment portion 4, see Annotated Figs. 1-2 below).

 PNG